bcdev/s3tbx-snow/src/main/resources/doc/s3snow_usage.rst

 do not require any non-default parameters and are invoked via the SNAP gpt tool like:
 ::

-    <operator-name> -SsourceProduct=<path-to-IdePix-product> -f NetCDF4-CAWA -t
+    <operator-name> -SsourceProduct=<path-to-IdePix-product> -f NetCDF4-S3-SNOW -t
     <path-to-target-product>

-However, as discussed in :ref:`cawa_products`, it is strongly recommended to use IdePix 'extended' products containing ERA-Interim data which provides more realistic prior variables.
+However, as discussed in :ref:`s3snow_products`, it is strongly recommended to use IdePix 'extended' products containing ERA-Interim data which provides more realistic prior variables.
 If these are not available, the processor will use processor parameters for prior 2m temperature, mean sea level pressure and AOT.
 They can be explicitly provided by the user, so a TCWV processor call may look like: